-Returning an Absentee Ballot
+🔽 Returning an Absentee Ballot

-The return envelope includes pre-paid postage and is pre-addressed for delivery back to the county clerk, so you may drop it in a mailbox or at a post office or you may hand deliver the sealed absentee ballot envelope to the county clerk's office or to any polling location.
+The return envelope includes pre-paid postage and is pre-addressed for delivery back to the county clerk, so you may drop it in a mailbox or at a post office or you may hand deliver the sealed absentee ballot envelope to the county clerk's office or to any polling location in the county in which you are registered to vote.
 You may also return your sealed absentee ballot to any secure ballot drop box in your county.

-Pursuant to state law only a voter, caregiver to that voter or member of that voter's immediate family may deliver that voter's absentee ballot to the county clerk in person or by mail.
+Pursuant to state law, only a voter, caregiver to that voter, or member of that voter's immediate family may deliver that voter's absentee ballot to the county clerk in person or by mail.
 "Immediate family" means the spouse, children, parents or siblings of a voter.
 If any one of these authorized people returns the mailed ballot of the voter, they must sign the official mailing envelope.

-In all cases, the ballot must be delivered by 7:00pm on Election Day or it will not be counted.
+NOTE: In all cases, the ballot must be delivered by 7:00pm on Election Day or it will not be counted.